HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

 ### Power Requirements
-Our power requirments only involve the usage of a battery terminal. <br>
+Our power requirments only involve the usage of an outlet thats plugged into the wall.
+This was due to multiple Raspberry Pi 4's being fried after multiple attempts of multithreading while having our attached battery to the Raspberry Pi 4. <br>

 ### Vendor and Bill of Materials (BOM)